Pixe-UI/pixeui/README.md

 ## BETA VERSION

 PixeUI.com is currently in beta stage, we are working hard to release a stable version.
-We will like to hear your feedback and suggestions.
+We will like to hear your feedback and suggestions on our [**Discord Server**](https://discord.gg/gNAHhRaCJD).

 ## Documentation